Antraless/tabbed-out-fishing/README.md

 # How to install (do this first!)
 1. Download the script [here](https://github.com/Antraless/tabbed-out-fishing/raw/main/tabbed-out-fishing.exe)
 2. Run the script (three extra files will be created: `ViGEmWrapper.dll`, `fishinglog.txt` and `ViGEmBus_1.21.442_x64_x86_arm64.exe`)
-   * Windows 10: you may have to press "More info" and then "Run anyway" if you get the "Windows protected your PC" prompt
-   * Windows 11: you may have to right click the .exe and select "properties".
-Then, check "unblock"
 3. Run `ViGEmBus_1.21.442_x64_x86_arm64.exe` to install ViGEmBus
 You have now installed the script!
 # How to use (do this second!)
 1. Ensure you have these in-game settings: